MysteryDemon/BotClusters/README.md

 ## 📝 ***Notes***
 * **Ensure all your bots are compatible with Python**
+* **Its not compulsory to set a python version only use when your bot needs a specific python version to run on**
 * **Docker support is in development**
 * **Keep your tokens and sensitive information secure**
 * **if your Bot has a dependency of packages thats not installed yet, use `install.sh` to install them**